Nixir-hub/ezportfolio/README.md

 ## License

 This project is provided for **educational and portfolio purposes**.
-Specify your license if needed (e.g., MIT License).

 ## Acknowledgements